ros-controls/ros2_control_demos/README.md

 Check README file inside each example folder for detailed description.

-##### Example 1
+##### Example 1: RRBot

 *RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with one hardware interface.
+This example also demonstrates the switching between different controllers.

-##### Example 2
+##### Example 2: Diffbot

 *DiffBot*, or ''Differential Mobile Robot'', is a simple mobile base with differential drive.
 The robot is basically a box moving according to differential drive kinematics.

-##### Example 3
+##### Example 3: "RRBot with multiple interfaces"

-*RRBot* - or ''Revolute-Revolute Manipulator Robot'' with multiple interfaces
+*RRBot* with multiple interfaces.

 ##### Example 4: "Industrial robot with integrated sensor"
-*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with an integrated sensor.
+*RRBot* with an integrated sensor.

 ##### Example 5: "Industrial Robots with externally connected sensor"
-*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with an externally connected sensor.
+*RRBot* with an externally connected sensor.

 ##### Example 6: "Modular Robots with separate communication to each actuator"
 The example shows how to implement robot hardware with separate communication to each actuator.

 ##### Example 8: Using transmissions
-*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - with an exposed transmission interface
+*RRBot* with an exposed transmission interface.

 ## Quick Hints